xDarksome/zspotify/README.md

 options:
-  -h, --help            show this help message and exit -v, --version         Shows the current version of zspotify -ap, --all-playlists  Downloads all saved playlist from your library -sp, --select-playlists
+  -h, --help            show this help message and exit -v, --version         Shows the current version of ZSpotify -ap, --all-playlists  Downloads all saved playlist from your library -sp, --select-playlists
                         Downloads a saved playlist from your library